MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/always-encrypted-support.md

 ## Always Encrypted user isolation

 At this time, Power BI Report Server doesn't restrict access to Always Encrypted columns in reports if a user has access to the report.
-This means that if the server has been given access to the Column Encryption Keys via the Column Master Key, then users have access to all the columns for the reports they can access.
+Therefore if the server has been given access to the column encryption keys via the column master key, then users have access to all the columns for the reports they can access.

 ## Always Encrypted column usage